-Injured.com will connect you with an attorney that will provide you with a free case consultation - a consultation that comes with no obligation and no strings attached.
+At Injured.com we provide you with a free initial case consultation - a consultation that comes with no obligation and no strings attached.

 Yes - Injured.com is a law firm.
 We are licensed, experienced and in good standing with the State Bar.
 We review thousands of potential cases each month.
 We have the experience necessary to guide you toward success.
-Sometimes that means we are not the best firm to help with your situation - in those cases we will direct you to another trusted attorney in our partner network - all of whom are well-versed, experienced attorneys.
+Sometimes that means we are not the best firm to help with your situation - in those cases we will direct you to another well-versed, experienced and trusted attorney.

 A word of warning.
 Don't be fooled by many of the other websites offering free injury consultations which are not operated by a law firm.
 These other sites are operated by marketers who are looking to sell your case to the highest bidder.
 If you come across such a site, run as fast as you can.
 Your health and financial future are at stake - you need to seek the counsel of experienced injury attorneys.

 During your initial consultation, our goal is to determine if you have a claim that we can assist you with.
-To do that, we need to gather some information from you, and potentially discuss some of what is shared, to get a better understanding of the facts.
+To do that, we need to gather some information from you, to get a better understanding of the facts.

 Firstly, we need to know about the incident, and the injuries that were sustained.
 This is to get a sense of who was responsible and whether the outcome warrants taking further action from an attorney.

-Next, we are going to determine if action can still be taken regarding your matter, like an expired statute of limitation - a date within which, action must be taken.
+Next, we are going to make a preliminary determination if action can still be taken regarding your matter.

 We are also going to ask questions that help us understand the strength and complexity of the case.
-These help us to determine who the best person is to handle a case like yours if we were to move forward.
+These help us to determine who is best suited to handle a case like yours if we were to move forward.

 After we have gathered pertinent information, we will make a recommendation about how we can assist you.
 This usually boils down to one of four outcomes:

 1. We require additional information or further internal consultation to decide.
 If we require additional information to make a recommendation to you or need to consult with others before making a recommendation, we will advise you as such - and request that you provide the necessary information to decide.
 2. We believe that you have a legal matter that we can assist with.
 If we believe that we can assist you, we will outline the steps you need to take to retain our services.
 It is then up to you, to determine if this is an action that you would like to take.
 3. We think you potentially have a case, but it would be best for another firm to handle it.
-If we believe that another firm is most well-suited to assist you with your legal matter, we will offer to refer the matter over to that other attorney.
-In some instances, we can directly transfer your case.
-In other instances, we may have the other attorney reach out to you.
+If we believe that another firm is more well-suited to assist you with your legal matter, we will offer to bring in another firm as co-counsel to be the handling attorney/firm on your case.
 There is of course, no obligation to do this.
 The inclusion of co-counsel does not impact any fees that you may pay at the conclusion of a case.
 And, we will still be around, and will continue to participate in your case.
 4. We are unable to assist with your matter and would encourage consultation with other attorneys.
 If we do not believe that we can assist you with your case, and we are unable to refer it, we will let you know as well.
 It is important to understand that this does not mean you do not have a case.
 It simply means that it did not meet our criteria to provide you with legal representation.
 For this reason, we highly encourage you to consult with other attorneys before giving up on it.

 After we have outlined how we can help, we will do our best to answer any questions you have.
 But we want to do this in a responsible way...
 Legal matters are complex and nuanced.
 During an initial consultation, we will have not had an opportunity to fully review the facts and evidence of your case.
 For this reason, the answers we provide to your questions may be general and not specific to your circumstances.